subquery/documentation/docs/academy/herocourse/module1.md

           kind: substrate/BlockHandler
 ```

 #### Step 4: Update the Graphql Schema

 The default `schema.graphql` file will contain 5 fields.
 We can remove the fields from 2 to 5, because the `handleBlock` function in the mappings file only uses “field1”.

-::: info Note
+::: tip Note
 Rename field1 to something more meaningful.
 Eg blockHeight.
 Note that if you do this, don’t forget to update the reference to field1 in the mappings file appropriately.
 :::

 The schema file should look like this: